Complete Financial Questionnaire

 However, some insurers will offer you Essential Activities Benefit.
 In other words, if you are seriously incapacitated, they will pay out €15,000 per year until you get back to work.

-I’ve nowt left to say only tread carefully.
 It costs nothing to investigate your income protection options while you’re in your current job.

-Best of luck with the new job!
+Best of luck with the job hunt!

 Nick